Brick Court Chambers

 • HSBC Bank Middle East Ltd v Clifford Chance – acting for Clifford Chance in defence of a professional negligence claim arising out of a US$300m syndicated loan transaction.

-• Nationwide Building Society v (1) Bank of New York Mellon (London Branch); and (2) A&O Shearman LLP – acting for A&O in defence of a professional negligence claim arising out of a series of high-value capital markets transactions.
+• Nationwide Building Society v (1) Bank of New York Mellon; and (2) A&O Shearman LLP – acting for A&O in defence of a professional negligence claim arising out of a series of high-value capital markets transactions.

 • Al Sadik v Harney Westwood and Riegels & Ors – acting for Harneys in defence of a professional negligence claim arising out of US$100m banking litigation in the Cayman Islands, the Privy Council and Dubai.